ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-2.md

 I set the query to a variable again since it's easier to read.
 If you ever have code that is hard to read, it is usually a good idea to restructure how you are doing it so it's easier to read in the future.

 We're now getting tweets, but as always, we need to check for errors and print them if they exist.
-We still want to render our homepage if there is a query error so there's no need for the “return” keyword.
+We still want to render our homepage if there is a query error so there's no need for the "return" keyword.

 ```javascript
 // app.js